 The Fisherman’s Bastion completed in 1902 is a panoramic viewing terrace surrounding the Matthias Church on the Castle Hill.
 The towers and the terrace offers a wonderful vista of Danube bank, Margaret Island, and the magnificent Hungarian parliament building.
 The terrace built in neo-Gothic and neo-Romanesque style features stairs and turrets and is built in the place of the former 17th-century castle walls.
 Fishermen’s Bastion is said to be named after the fishermen who lived in a small town between this stretch of castle walls and the Danube banks, they are said to guard this part of the castle wall in the Middle Ages.
 The seven towers of the bastion represent the seven Hungarian tribes who settled in the land of Hungary in 895.

 The Square between the Matthias Church and the Fishermen’s Bastion is dominated by an equestrian bronze statue of King Stephen I the first Hungarian king.
-One of the turrets houses a cafe and there is a St Michael’s Chapel which can be accessed through the Fisherman’s Bastion.
+One of the turrets houses a cafe and there is the St Michael’s Chapel which can be accessed through the Fisherman’s Bastion.

 The terrace is open to the public all the time.
 There is no entrance fee to access the lower part of bastion but there is a fee to access the top turrets.